purtuga/project-generate/README.md

 - This library's directory (picks up out-of-box generators)

-Each generator is stored in a new directory - the directory name is used as the generator name.
+Each generator is stored in a directory - the directory name is used as the generator name.

 This tool provides some default generators which are opinionated to how I currently create projects.
 They are: